Alexius of Rome

 Saint Alexius of Rome or Alexius of Edessa (Ἀλέξιος, Alexios), also Alexis, was a fourth-century Greek monk who lived in anonymity and is known for his dedication to Christ.
-There are two versions of his life that are known, a Syriac one and a Greek one.
+Two versions of his life exist, one in Syriac and the other in Greek.

 Syriac version

 According to Syriac tradition, St. Alexius was an Eastern saint whose veneration was later transplanted to Rome.
 The relocation of the veneration to Rome was facilitated by the belief that the saint was a native of Rome and had died there.
 This Roman connection stemmed from an earlier Syriac legend, which recounted that, during the episcopate of Bishop Rabbula (412–435), a "Man of God", who lived in Edessa, Mesopotamia as a beggar and shared the alms he received with other poor people, was found to be a native of Rome after his death.

 Greek version

 The Greek version of his legend made Alexius the only son of Euphemianus, a wealthy Christian Roman of the senatorial class.
 Alexius fled his arranged marriage to follow his holy vocation.
 Disguised as a beggar, he lived near Edessa in Syria, accepting alms even from his own household slaves, who had been sent to look for him; they did not recognize him until a miraculous icon of the Blessed Virgin Mary (later this image was called Madonna of St Alexius) singled him out as a "Man of God" (Ἄνθρωπος τοῦ Θεοῦ).

 Fleeing the resultant notoriety, he returned to Rome, so changed that his parents did not recognize him, but as good Christians took him in and sheltered him for seventeen years, which he spent in a dark cubbyhole beneath the stairs, praying and teaching catechism to children.
 After his death, his family found a note on his body which told them who he was and how he had lived his life of penance from the day of his wedding, for the love of God.